browserengineering/book/book/animations.md

 Compositing
 ===========

-So, how do we do less work in the raster and draw phase?
+So, how do we do less work in the raster-and-draw phase?
 The answer is a technique called *compositing*, which just means caching some rastered images on the GPU and reusing them during later frames.[^compositing-def]